Common Questions About Visiting Catalina Island

 Are there electric scooters or wheelchair rentals on Catalina Island?

 Unfortunately, Catalina does not offer electric mobility device rentals at this time.
 Standard manual wheelchairs are available, though sometimes in short supply.
-Safari Transit’s Bio-Bus runs a lift-equipped shuttle for transport between Avalon and the interior island.
+Safari Transit’s Bio-Bus runs a lift-equipped shuttle between Avalon and the interior island.
 Contact your lodging ahead about handicap room accommodations and access challenges walking the hills around town if needed.

 Relocation